Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ball 16:
 - By cyanflower.
-- A redesign that turns this ball into a shrimp, based on an older attempted redesign by icon artist Hydr4ze. cyanflower loves shrimp.
+- Redesigned to look like a shrimp, based on an older attempted redesign by icon artist Hydr4ze. cyanflower loves shrimp.

 ball 17:
 - By NHJ.

 ball 18:
 - By cyanflower.
+- Changed to a ball directly based on the Cyclones from the mobile game The Battle Cats, specifically the Black Cyclone.

 ball 19:
 - By aGold.